This programme is designed for students with a background in Anthropology, Development Studies, Non-Western Sociology or related disciplines

-This unique Master's programme, which is at the cutting edge of social and cultural anthropology as well as development studies, also includes knowledge derived from sociology, politicology, economics and geography.
+This unique Master's programme, which is at the cutting edge of social and cultural anthropology as well as development studies, also includes knowledge derived from sociology, politology, economics and geography.
 Using a multidisciplinary perspective you will be encouraged to go deeper into the most relevant current local and global issues, including poverty, health, environment, inequality, mobility, multiculturalism and transnational networks.
 It is a study designed for those who want to break with traditional paradigms.

-In order to get direct admission to this Master's you will need a completed Bachelor’s degree in Anthropology, Development Studies, Non-Western Sociology or related area that is the equivalent to a Dutch university diploma (this does not include a Bachelor’s from a University of Applied Science, in Dutch hbo; in German Fachhochschule).
+completed a Bachelor's degree in Anthropology, Development Studies, Non-Western Sociology or related areaIn order to get direct admission to this Master's, you will need a completed Bachelor’s degree in Anthropology, Development Studies, Non-Western Sociology or related area that is the equivalent to a Dutch university diploma (this does not include a Bachelor’s from a University of Applied Science, in Dutch hbo; in German Fachhochschule).

 Basic training in Social Science research processesOur programme is based on research; we are an academic university and involved in many international research projects.
-Therefore, we require a basic training in Social Science research processes: research design, fieldwork and data-analysis.
+Therefore, we require basic training in Social Science research processes: research design, fieldwork and data analysis.

 In order to take part in this programme, you need to have fluency in both written and spoken English.
 Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following:

-A TOEFL score of ≥575 (paper based) or ≥232 (computer based) or ≥90 (internet based)
+A TOEFL score of ≥575 (paper-based) or ≥90 (internet-based)

-- A IELTS score of ≥6.5
+An IELTS score of ≥6.5

 Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher

-Deadlines Programmes starting in September
+Programmes starting in September

-- Non-EEA students: 1 April.
+Non-EEA students: 1 April

-EEA students: 1 May.
+EEA students: 1 May